 We bought about 15 lbs of beans for our first try.
 I had looked up the info and found that a bushel was about 28-30 lbs , and wanted to have at least a full 7 quart canner load, so we bought the 15 lbs.
 We purchased these from the local grocery because the price was better…$.99 a pound compared to $2.69 a pound at the city farmer’s market.
 Yes, I am frugal.

 I was very surprised that it took us only about 40 minutes to break the beans. ( I mean pinch the ends off and break it into pieces.
 Is that what you all call it too?)

 My teenage nightmares had me breaking beans for 8-10 hours straight, and to me, I was just living in a nightmare, because I didn’t get to get out of there!
 Now, mind you, we did have a lot more.
 My parents had a large garden ( five children), so we grew beans and canned from the garden.
 So it was a lot more than my 15 lbs from the grocery.
 Memories fool you sometimes.

 Anyway, my husband and I, and my daughter and her husband, and Jacob did all the prep of breaking.
 With all hands working, it didn’t take long.

 Jenny had read up on Pinterest about how canning was done.
-Plus we had the canning book which came with the canner, so we just did it! ( I know every how and then, little sparks would come back about what my Mother told me, and I heeded those warnings too.)
+Plus we had the canning book which came with the pressure canner, so we just did it! ( I know every how and then, little sparks of ideas would come back about what my Mother told me, and I heeded those warnings too.)